 Umami Taste – The Fifth Basic Taste

 The savoriness of umami promotes salivation, aids in digestion and when consumed in whole food form is incredibly healing to the body.
-Three substances in food give the umami flavour to the pallet; glutamic acid (glutamate), 5′-inosinate, and 5′-guanylate.
+Three substances in food give the umami flavor to the pallet; glutamic acid (glutamate), 5′-inosinate, and 5′-guanylate.
 Glutamic acid is an amino acid, and it is on this substance that MSG was inspired, 5′-inosinate and 5′- guanylate are both 5′-nucleotides.
 The three substances have a strong synergy together, combining in different ways on umami receptors to stimulate the brain and our senses (Kurihara, K., 2015).

 This nucleotide is created during the decomposition of animal protein (example bonito).
-As ATP breaks down it turns into AMP, which over time develops into 5′-inosinate, it is this nucleotide that gives animal protein its delicious taste.
-It is made artificially into a chemical flavouring – food may taste delicious but it may not be truly healthy (Kurihara, K., 2015).
+As ATP breaks down it turns into AMP, which over time develops into 5′-inosinate, it is this nucleotide that gives the animal protein its delicious taste.
+It is made artificially into a chemical flavoring – food may taste delicious but it may not be truly healthy (Kurihara, K., 2015).

 This nucleotide is produced during the decomposition of ribonucleic acid and its contact with ribonuclease which results in 5′-guanylate.
-5’guanylate is found in raw and dried mushrooms, with higher content in dried mushroom such as shitake as it cells have broken down releasing the ribonuclease (Kurihara, K., 2015).
+5’guanylate is found in raw and dried mushrooms, with higher content in dried mushrooms such as shitake as it cells have broken down releasing the ribonuclease (Kurihara, K., 2015).

-In the early 2000 umami receptors where finally discovered.
+In the early 2000 umami receptors were finally discovered.
 Although the concept of a fifth taste was acknowledged in the late 1970’s early 1980’s, it was not until the 2000’s that the receptors for umami were discovered on the tongue.
 There are three umami receptors; T1R1 + T1R3, mGluR4, and mGluR1 (Kurihara, K., 2015).
 The umami receptors (taste buds) are located in specialized neuroepithelial cells that are located in the stratified epithelia of the mouth.
 The tip of the taste bug is a taste pore, this is the bit that makes a connection with both saliva and food (Chaudhari, N., et al., 2009).

 T1R1 + T1R3